sugarl-sudo/slack-bot-notion-rag/docs/architecture.md

 ## Background Sync
 - A scheduled job or manual trigger runs `uv run python scripts/bootstrap_vectors.py`.
-- The sync service pulls Notion pages, flattens block content, and splits it into overlapping chunks.
+- The sync service pulls the entire hierarchy beneath each configured Notion parent page, flattens block content, and splits it into overlapping chunks.
-- Chroma embeddings are regenerated per database to keep the knowledge base fresh.
+- Chroma embeddings are regenerated per root page to keep the knowledge base fresh.

 ## Configuration
 - All secrets are read from environment variables (see `.env.example`).